sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 ### Step 2 — Open the Measurement Page

-Scan the QR code on the sample label with any phone or tablet.
+Be connected to the IMR network (WiFi).
+Scan the QR code on the sample label with the Barcode scanner connected to your PC, or any tablet, phone or PC.
 This opens the measurement page for that specific sample.

 The page shows the sample metadata (time, position, depth, vessel) and the CTD sensor salinities for reference.